NPacha/Letter_Scramble/README.md

 #### Development Plan

-description of your development plan

 * Development Plan  ONE

   Create wire frame
   Brainstorm actor and actor actions
   Brainstorm user stories
 * Development Plan  Two

   Psuedo-code functionality
   Development Plan  Three
   Start creating functionality, incorporate CSS and HTML
 * Development Plan  Four

   Deploy and test game
   Refactor code

 #### MVP

 * MVP ONE

-* 1. Built with HTML, CSS, JavaScript and jQuery (this game will be played using the DOM, not the console)
+     Built with HTML, CSS, JavaScript and jQuery (this game will be played using the DOM, not the console)
 * MVP Two

-* 2. Hosted on github pages
+  Hosted on github pages
 * MVP Three

-* 3. Commits to github every day
+  Commits to github every day
 * MVP Four

-* 4. A README.md file with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.
+  A README.md file with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.

 #### Stretch goals

 * Stretch goals ONE

-  1. Incorporate CSS and positioning into the app ex. numbers display randomly into a circle, etc.
+  Incorporate CSS and positioning into the app ex. numbers display randomly into a circle, etc.
 * Stretch goals Two

-  2. User has ability to play again after the first game is done
+  User has ability to play again after the first game is done
 * Stretch goals Three

-  3. Incorporate animations
+  Incorporate animations

 ## Challenges: